-- You can see by the number of red dots for 2019 that there were six biological standards were not met in 2019, three of which were met in 2018. - Standards not met include bird density, fish species richness in tidal creek and main channel, invertebrate density in main channel and tidal creek habitat and invertebrate species richness in tidal creek habitat. - We'll now take a look at the results for the standards that were not met in more detail.
+- You can see by the number of red dots for 2020 that there were six biological standards were not met in 2020, the same number as not met in 2019. - Standards not met include fish density and species richness main channel and fish density in tidal creek, and invertebrate density in main channel and tidal creek habitat and invertebrate species richness in tidal creek habitat. - We'll now take a look at the results for the standards that were not met in more detail.